-Written by Praveen Karadagi on 11 November 2019
+Written by Praveen Karadagi on 11 November 2020

-He used to sing for the theatre (natya sangeet) and was a prominent artist in the recordings of Gramophone Company of India.
+He used to sing for the theatre (Natya sangeet) and was a prominent artist in the recordings of Gramophone Company of India.

 The most important trait of Ustad ji’s Gayaki was the precedence of Bhava (expression) over the lyrics (words).
 He sang the words so softly that the musical expression of any composition he performed was prominent while the words got dissolved into notes.

 Meend, lengthy Aalaps, Gamaks and Sapat Taans were his speciality in singing.
-He was an expert in Thumri, Marathi songs, Bhajans.
+He was an expert in Thumri, Marathi songs, and Bhajans.

 Listen to his extremely popular “Piya Bin…” in Raga Jhinjhoti